Search

 Who is Invictus Phnom Penh?

 Invictus is a forward-looking international school that provides a high-quality education at an accessible cost.
-Founded in Singapore, Invictus focuses on holistic education and character development with an emphasis on leadership, multilingualism and the highly effective Singapore Mathematics.
+Founded in Singapore in 2015, Invictus focuses on holistic education and character development with an emphasis on leadership, multilingualism and the highly effective Singapore Mathematics.
+Invictus Phnom Penh opened in Cambodia in December of 2019.

 How does it compare to other schools?

-Invictus has an excellent track record, offering premium and affordable education in Singapore.
+Invictus has an excellent track record, offering premium and affordable education.
 Our tuition fees are relatively lower in comparison with other international schools.
+Our students and staff are representative of more than 45 nationalities.

 Where are your teachers from?